-The paperwork included a separate page-long indemnity form with a table at the start which detailed the Member Name, Address, Occupational Scheme name, Occupational Scheme type and Adviser.
+The paperwork included a page-long indemnity form with a table at the start which detailed the Member Name, Address, Occupational Scheme name (in this case the AFPS), Occupational Scheme type and Adviser.
 I'll call this the 'Member Declaration'.
-This was signed by both Mr T and the Caledonian representative and dated 11 May 2012.
-The Caledonian representative's signature was made in the space for "Adviser Name".
+It was signed by both Mr B and the Caledonian representative and dated 30 January 2013.
+The Caledonian representative's signature was made on both documents in the space for "Adviser Name".
 The declaration included, amongst other statements, the following: